Primo Nautic

 Maritime companies have shown a significant concern with promoting the safety and cleanliness of oceans by lessening their harsh effects on water pollution.
 Many of these companies, for example, use shipping containers and chemical-resistant bunds to control dangerous liquid spillage.

-Alkali fluids and oils can significantly compromise the plant and animal life in the ocean.
+Alkali fluids and oils can significantly compromise the life of plants and animals in the ocean.
 Keeping them in specialized containers can dramatically help if the cargo goes overboard.

-But although these practices are critical, there are also concerns regarding gas emissions, and addressing these is as important as caring for the ocean.
-With the continuous worsening of climate change every year, there is also an alarming rate of the increase of carbon monoxide that ships emit.
+Although these practices are critical, there are also concerns regarding gas emissions, and addressing these is as important as caring for the ocean.
+With climate change worsening continuously every year, the alarming rate of carbon monoxide that ships emit is also increasing.

 By the year 2050, it’s expected that the emissions of greenhouse gases from the maritime industry will make up 10% of the total emissions in the world.
 While shipping is considered the most efficient means of transport for energy use, it still uses vast quantities of refining by-products of crude oil that can be pretty damaging to the planet.